 Dependency Management

-Leo programs can import functionality from other programs.
-Any imported programs are referred to as dependencies.
+Leo programs can import functionality from other programs and libraries.
+Any imported program or library is referred to as a dependency.
 There are two types of dependencies:

 - Network dependencies: Programs already deployed on the Aleo network, fetched as pre-compiled bytecode.

-- Local dependencies: Code on your filesystem; either Leo code compiled from source, or Aleo Instructions code.
+- Local dependencies: Code on your filesystem; either Leo code compiled from source, Aleo Instructions code, or a Leo library.

 Adding Dependencies